miguebarbell/miguebarbell/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=miguebarbell&layout=compact&theme=chartreuse-dark&langs_count=8" />
  <img alt="trophy" src="https://github-profile-trophy.vercel.app/?username=miguebarbell&theme=discord&rank=-C,-B,-?&no-bg=true&margin-w=15&margin-h=15&column=-1" align="center"/>

-### Hi there 👋

-🔭 I’m currently working on my own fitness journal, I'm a believer that if you implement a tool that you use it everyday, that tool will be a success.
+### HELLOOOOO 👋, I'm Miguel *(mi-guel)*
+> I'm built from some courses but the 80%+ of my real knoledge is from self taught.

+🔭 I finished a goal tracker named [journal](https://journal.debloat.us/demo) that I use everyday.
 The aim is help everyone who have a fitness goal (run xmiles in a month | lift this amount of weight before xdate), meassure the progress and be proud of the own work.

 💬 I have a [blog](https://life.debloat.us) about linux and the unix philosophy.